Shirley-Jones/Zero_Bot/README.md

 * 2. Automatic sales and mailing: equipped with item whitelist filtering, automatic sales clearance, and fully automatic mailing functions, the backpack will never be out of stock.
 * 3. Resource diversification support: Deeply optimize resource utilization, support unlimited diversification, batch stable operation.
 * 4. Currently, the script only supports the flower brushing of the unlucky East mage (only supports mages at level 60)
-* 5. Supports turtle suit, Capibala, original version 1.12.1, not supported for other suits
+* 5. Supports turtle wow, Capybara wow, wow 1.12.1, not compatible with other versions!

 * All code is open source!
 If you are concerned about the security of your account, please do not use this robot